Carbon cycle teaching resources

 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about the carbon cycle (GCSE and Key Stage 3)

 The dehydration of sucrose is a good demonstration to help students appreciate that plant sugars are made from carbon atoms.
 This can lead on to a discussion about where the carbon atoms came from – i.e. the air.
 How did the carbon atoms get into the plant?
 Through photosynthesis.

-GCSE worksheet on the carbon cycle.
-Students are challenged to draw a flow chart to show how atoms of carbon are cycled around an ecosystem.
+GCSE activity on the carbon cycle.
+Students are challenged to draw a flow chart to show how atoms of carbon are cycled around an ecosystem, from a roast chicken to a root hair cell.
 The activity is designed to tackle the misconception that plants obtain carbon from the soil.
 This activity can be easily adapted for the nitrogen cycle.
 (PDF)